MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 <summary><b>Dashboarding and data visualization apps</b></summary>

-You can understand how to plan for dashboarding and data visualization apps on Teams mobile platform.
+You can understand how to plan responsive tabs for dashboarding and data visualization apps on Teams mobile platform.

 **Consumption**

-In the first stage, you can implement the most basic consumption experience to view data.
-The primary purpose of any app in this domain is to show data in the form of visualizations.
-In your app, you can show recently viewed visualizations on desktop, or the list of all the charts authorized for the users.
-After creating dashboards on desktop, users access the information using mobile.
-For example: A detailed view of any chart, an expanded view inside tabs or by using task modules.
+In the first stage, you can implement the most basic consumption experience, to view data.
+The purpose of any app in the domain is to show data in the form of visualizations.
+In your app, you can show recently viewed visualizations on desktop, or list of all authorized charts for the users.
+After creating dashboards on desktop, users can access the information using mobile.
+You can show a detailed view of any chart selected by user as an expanded view inside your tabs or by leveraging task modules.

 You can show the following information: